-In 1984, Mikheil Saakashvili graduated with honors from Tbilisi Secondary School N51 and was accepted into the prestigious Kiev University Institute of International Relations where he graduated with honors.
+Mikheil Saakashvili, President of the Republic of Georgia, graduated with honors from Tbilisi Secondary School N51 in 1984 and was accepted into the prestigious Kiev University Institute of International Relations where he graduated with honors.

-President Saakashvili attended Columbia Law School as an Edmund S. Muskie Fellow where he received his master of laws (LL.M.) in 1995.
+Mr. Saakashvili attended Columbia Law School as an Edmund S. Muskie Fellow where he received his master of laws (LL.M.) in 1994.
 From 1995 to 1996, he studied law at the doctoral level at The George Washington University National Center of Law in Washington, D.C.
 He received a diploma in comparative law of human rights at the Strasbourg Human Rights International Institute.
-He then spent more than half of 1992 specializing in minority issues at the Norwegian Institute of Human Rights and organized a conference between Georgians and South Ossetians that led to the first signed ceasefire agreement.
+In 1992 he spent time specializing in minority issues at the Norwegian Institute of Human Rights and organized a conference between Georgians and South Ossetians that led to the first signed ceasefire agreement.

 The Georgian Parliament elected him head of Georgia's delegation to the Parliamentary Assembly of the Council of Europe.
-In January 2000 in Strasbourg, the Parliamentary Assembly of the Council of Europe elected Mikheil Saakashvili of Georgia its Vice President.
+In January 2000 in Strasbourg, the Parliamentary Assembly of the Council of Europe elected Mr. Saakashvili its Vice President.

-On October 12, 2000, then-President Edward Shevardnadze appointed Mikheil Saakashvili minister of justice of Georgia.
+On October 12, 2000, then-President Edward Shevardnadze appointed Mr. Saakashvili Minister of Justice of Georgia.
 Seven out of eight parties in a deeply divided parliament voted in his favor.

-In September 2001, less than a year after his appointment, Mikheil Saakashvili resigned as minister of justice over the government's unwillingness to end corruption within itself.
+In September 2001, less than a year after his appointment, Mr. Saakashvili resigned as Minister of Justice over the government's unwillingness to end corruption within itself.
 He also resigned from his party, the "Citizens' Union."
 Only weeks after that resignation and now running as an independent, he was overwhelmingly re-elected to Parliament in October of 2001 by the constituents of Tbilisi's Vake District.
 Before the end of 2001, he formed a new party, "The United National Movement," pledging to take the fight to the government over corruption.

-As council chair (2002-2003), he put new energy into the neglected city and jumpstarted programs to create real city services.
+As council chair, from 2002 to 2003, he put new energy into the neglected city and jumpstarted programs to create real city services.
 He became a candidate again for Parliament for the new "National Movement" party in what would become the historic Georgian national elections scheduled for November 2003.

-In the special elections held on the 4th of January 2004 that were watched by the entire world, the people of Georgia overwhelmingly elected Mikheil Saakashvili as their President.
+In the special elections held on the January 4, 2004, the people of Georgia overwhelmingly elected Mikheil Saakashvili as president.